Planning a trip and wondering if Puerto Rico is safe for travel right now?

 Is Puerto Rico Safe?

-Puerto Rico is generally safe for travelers that take appropriate measures regarding the ongoing pandemic.
-Travelers should take note of the hurricane season when they’re planning their trip and take normal precautions to avoid pickpocketing and robbery, the most common crimes affecting visitors in Puerto Rico.
+Puerto Rico is generally safe for travelers that take note of the hurricane season when planning their trip.
+It’s also advised to take normal precautions to avoid pickpocketing and robbery, the most common crimes affecting visitors in Puerto Rico.

 Puerto Rico is relatively safe for visitors, as it has a lower crime rate than many other regions in the United States.
 It’s one of the safest Caribbean islands.
 Much of the violent gun crime in Puerto Rico relates to drug trafficking and gang activity, which doesn’t usually affect travelers.

 The most common crimes in Puerto Rico are pickpocketing and robbery, which you can prevent by not leaving valuables visible in a car, keeping important documents at your hotel safe, not wearing expensive jewelry, and visiting beaches and attractions during the day.

 When you visit Puerto Rico, you should be more worried about the weather than the criminality.
 The island has a yearly hurricane season from June to November, with September as the most active month.

 There isn’t any way to predict when hurricanes are going to impact Puerto Rico or how strong they’re going to be until a week or two beforehand.
 That’s often not enough notice to change a trip to Puerto Rico.

 If you need travel insurance, World Nomads offers quotes in about a minute.

 Things to Know About Safety in Puerto Rico